fieldgauge/port-royal/README.md

 ## Jester card

-Each jester earns it's player 1 gold coin if another player *flips the table*.
+Each jester earns it's player 1 gold coin if and only if another player *flips the table*.